MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/input-porting-guide-for-unity.md

 For more information, see the [Unity button/axis mapping table](../../unity/motion-controllers-in-unity.md#unity-buttonaxis-mapping-table) and the overview of the [Common Unity APIs](../../unity/motion-controllers-in-unity.md#common-unity-apis-inputgetbuttongetaxis).

 > [!IMPORTANT]
-> If you use HP Reverb G2 controllers, see [HP Reverb G2 Controllers in Unity](../../unity/unity-reverb-g2-controllers.md) for more input mapping instructions.
+> If you use HP Reverb G2 controllers, see [HP Reverb G2 Controllers in Unity](../../unity/unity-reverb-g2-controllers.md) for further input mapping instructions.

 ## Windows-specific XR.WSA.Input APIs